 Ohio University participates in the Federal Direct Lending Program.
 The U.S. Department of Education is the lender and delivers the proceeds through the University.
 The FAFSA application must be completed to meet eligibility requirements.
 Financial need is not required for the Federal Direct Unsubsidized Loan.
 (Complete entrance counseling and the master promissory note.)

-- Federal Direct Plus Loan Program:
+- Federal Direct Parent PLUS Loan Program:

 Plus loans enable parents with good credit histories to borrow to pay the education expenses of an undergraduate student.
 The FAFSA application must be completed to meet the eligibility requirements.
 Repayment begins 60 days after receipt of final disbursement for the year.

-- Nurse Education Assistance Loan Program (NEACP):
+- Nurse Education Assistance Loan Program (NEALP):

 It provides financial assistance to Ohio Students enrolled for at least half-time study (or accepted for enrollment) in an approved Ohio Nurse education program.
-Recipients may be eligible for loan cancellation at a rate of 20% per year for a maximum 5 years if the recipient is employed in the clinical practice of nursing in the state of Ohio.
+Recipients may be eligible for loan cancelation at a rate of 20% per year for a maximum 5 years if the recipient is employed in the clinical practice of nursing in the state of Ohio.